Cray Wanderers F.C.: History

 A new club chairman Gary Hillman arrived in 1994/95 and Ian Jenkins, a Cray player since 1993, was appointed manager in 1999.
 By now, Cray were tenants of Bromley F.C.
 As champions of the Kent League in 2002–03 and 2003–04, also reaching the FA Vase quarter-final, they achieved promotion into the Isthmian League Division One.

 In the 2007–08 season Cray reached the play-off final after finishing 3rd in the table, but lost to Tooting & Mitcham United 1–0 at Imperial Fields.
 They also reached the Kent Senior Cup final, played at Hayes Lane on 26 July, where they lost to Ebbsfleet United 4–0.
-Cray again reached the play-off final the following year, in which they beat Metropolitan Police 1–0 and were promoted to the Isthmian League Premier Division.
+Cray again reached the play-off final the following year, in which they defeated Metropolitan Police 1–0 and were promoted to the Isthmian League Premier Division.

 Cray Wanderers celebrated their 150th anniversary during the summer of 2010, including friendlies against the other two oldest clubs in the world, Sheffield and Hallam, in a three-team tournament.

 Ian Jenkins, who had managed the club for 14 years, left in September 2013.
 Keith Bird and Mike Paye, managers of Bromley's reserve team, were appointed as manager and assistant manager respectively.
 The team was relegated into the Isthmian League Division One North at the end of April 2014.
 Gary Abbott and Mike Paye became joint managers of the team at the start of October 2014.
 On 5 January 2015 the club appointed Tommy Warrilow as the new manager.
 Warrilow masterminded a dramatic "Great Escape" from a second successive relegation as the team won their last ten games of the season.

 Former player Tony Russell took over for the 2015–16 season, guiding the team to fourth place in Division One North.
 Cray therefore qualified for the promotion play-offs but lost to Harlow Town.
 Two years later, they reached the play-offs again, this time after finishing 3rd in Division One South, but lost 5–2 to Walton Casuals.
 On 13 April 2019, Cray secured their return to the Premier Division with a 3–1 win over Ashford United to win the inaugural Division One South-East title.
 The following season, Cray were challenging for a second successive promotion when the season was abandoned due to the COVID-19 pandemic.

 Neil Smith was appointed as manager towards the end of the 2021–22 season and the following year led Cray to the highest league finish in their history (5th).
 The Wands lost on penalties to Hornchurch in the play-off semi-final.